Pravallikamaddi/Danny-Diner-SQL-Case-Study/README.md

 ORDER BY s.customer_id;
 ```
 ## Bonus Questions:
--Join All The Things-
+**Join All The Things**:
-1.The following questions are related creating basic data tables that Danny and his team can use to quickly derive insights without needing to join the underlying tables using SQL.
+ -1.The following questions are related creating basic data tables that Danny and his team can use to quickly derive insights without needing to join the underlying tables using SQL.
-Recreate the following table output using the available data:
+ -Recreate the following table output using the available data:

 | Customer ID | Order Date   | Product Name | Price | Member |
 |-------------|--------------|--------------|-------|--------|